 Gorilla Mindset (one of the best mindset books out)

 Not Caring What Other People Think is a Super Power (insights from a pro boxer)

 2) Your Experiences Are the MOST Impactful

 In your 20’s your frontal lobe is still developing.
-Which means that you’re more emotional than people who have a fully developed frontal lobe.
+This means that you’re more emotional than people who have a fully developed frontal lobe.

 Not only that but you still don’t know much about how the world works.
 Hence why you feel overwhelmed by all of the options before you.